 Resources are limited and they need to be used in ways that are most efficient, especially if the goal is saving lives.
 That is, in general, best left to free markets, but as long as government controls so many resources, they should be directed toward methods that improve mortality at the least cost, since those are the methods most likely to save the most lives.
 Government expansion of health insurance, alas, isn’t one of those methods.

 -The title of this post suggests it is an open question whether ObamaCare saves lives.
 And it is.
 First, while the study on Massachusetts is a pretty solid piece of research, it does have its shortcoming which have been examined elsewhere.
 Next, it is only the latest entry in the ongoing controversy over whether health insurance actually saves lives.
-At present there are five reputable studies that find no link between health insurance and mortality, and five studies, including the most recent one, that do find a link.
+At present there are four reputable studies that find no link between health insurance and mortality, and five studies, including the most recent one, that do find a link.
 Thus, we cannot say with any confidence that health insurance improves mortality or that the ObamaCare expansion will save lives.